-SIEA, SGAP, and PAP FLAPS Connecticut and Houston
+SIEA, SGAP, and PAP FLAPS Houston

 Dr. Fusi F.A.C.S.
 M.B.A. has twenty years of breast reconstruction experience and currently serves as a clinical faculty member of Plastic and Reconstructive Surgery at the Yale School of Medicine.
 Dr. Craig has obtained years of training at MD Anderson Cancer Center in Houston and in her plastic residency at Yale School of Medicine.
 Both Dr. Fusi and Dr. Craig have trained with leading breast reconstructive surgeons Dr. Roger Khouri and Dr. Phillip Blondeel.
 Their practice integrates the latest advancements in SIEA, SGAP, and PAP flap surgery for improved patient safety and aesthetic results.